KamgangAnthony/Predicting-Electricity-Price-Levels-/README.md

 ## EDA
-I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights from the pivot tables.
+I looked at the manner in which price and demand vary.
+Below are a few highlights from the data.
 * Demand per year
 ![alt text](https://github.com/KamgangAnthony/Predicting-Electricity-Price-Levels-/blob/main/photos/Screenshot%202022-07-03%20160233.png "Demand per year")